arangodb/docs/3.10/installation-linux.md

 installation steps are:

 1. Visit the official [Download](https://www.arangodb.com/download){:target="_blank"}
-   page of the ArangoDB web site.
+   page of the ArangoDB web site and choose between Community and Enterprise Edition.

 2. Click the logo of the distribution that matches your operating system.
    If you use Linux Mint, click Ubuntu or Debian.